kubestellar/kubestellar/QUICKSTART.md

 user     1912  0.3  0.5 760428 41660 pts/1    Sl   10:51   0:02 placement-translator -v=2
 ```

-Second, check that the Edge Service Provider Workspace (`espw`) is created with the following command:
+Second, check that the Edge Service Provider Workspace (`espw`) is created with the following command.

 ```shell
 kubectl ws tree